cosgab/Marlin_2.1.x-Q5/SR/README.md

 - Mks-TS35R (**Option "C"**),

-  ⚡️Compatible only with the NanoV3.x MoBo with EXP1/EXP2 connectors (some users have received a MoBo without these connectors) and for all users who print via media (SD card, USB sticks) or hosts (Octoprint, Repetier server, Pronterface, etc)
+  ⚡️Compatible only with the NanoV3.x MoBo with EXP1/EXP2 connectors (some users have received a MoBo without these connectors) and for all users who print via media (SD card, USB sticks) or from hosts (Octoprint, Repetier server, Pronterface, etc)

   <img width=700 src="https://github.com/Foxies-CSTL/Marlin_2.1.x/wiki/menus/SR-TS35R.png" />